Bollington: Governance

+Administrative history

+Bollington was historically a township in the ancient parish of Prestbury, which formed part of the Macclesfield Hundred of Cheshire.
+From the 17th century onwards, parishes were gradually given various civil functions under the Poor Laws, in addition to their original ecclesiastical functions.
+In some cases, including Prestbury, the civil functions were exercised by each township separately rather than the parish as a whole.
+In 1866, the legal definition of 'parish' was changed to be the areas used for administering the Poor Laws and so Bollington became a civil parish.

+Bollington was made a local government district in 1862, governed by an elected local board.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.

+Bollington Urban District was abolished in 1974 under the Local Government Act 1972.
+A successor parish called Bollington was established covering the same area as the abolished urban district, with its parish council taking the name Bollington Town Council.
+District-level functions passed to Macclesfield Borough Council.
+In 2009, Cheshire East Council was created, taking over the functions of the borough council and Cheshire County Council, which were both abolished.

 Services and provisions

-Cheshire Fire and Rescue Service have a retained fire station in Bollington.
-The town has a medical practice on Wellington Road, and a dental surgery on Bollington Road.
+Cheshire Fire and Rescue Service have a retained fire station in Bollington, on Albert Road.
+The town has a medical practice on Wellington Road and a dental surgery on Bollington Road.
 The town does not have its own police station; policing is provided by the Cheshire Constabulary.
-The town has a small yet thriving local retail community, with two bakers, three butchers, a delicatessen, and a Co-op convenience store.
-The town has several notable take-aways, restaurants, wine bars, and coffee shops, along with a dozen or so traditional public houses.
+The town has a small yet thriving local retail community, with two bakers, two butchers, a delicatessen, a newsagent, a florist and two convenience stores: Co-op and Tesco.
+The town has several notable takeaways, restaurants, wine bars and coffee shops, along with around ten traditional public houses.

+The Holly Bush pub was built in about 1935 and is a rare example of an almost intact Brewer's Tudor style pub from this period; it is recorded in the National Heritage List for England as a designated Grade II listed building.

 Education

 Bollington is served by four primary schools.
 The Roman Catholic school of St Gregory is on Albert Road, along with the secular Dean Valley Community Primary School.
-The Church of England has two schools in the town, St John the Baptist Church of England on Grimshaw Lane, and Bollington Cross Church of England on Bollington Road.
-Secondary-aged students travel to Tytherington School, The Fallibroome Academy, The Kings School, Macclesfield, All Hallows Catholic College and Poynton High School.
+The Church of England has two schools in the town: St John the Baptist Church of England, on Grimshaw Lane, and at Bollington Cross, St Oswald's Primary School.
+Secondary-aged students travel to Tytherington School, The Fallibroome Academy, The King's School, All Hallows Catholic College (all in Macclesfield) and Poynton High School.